mydotey/mydotey-objectpool/README.md

 https://github.com/mydotey/mydotey-objectpool/tree/master/dotnet

 ## Features
-* 通用对象池：ObjectPool
+* ObjectPool
-  * acquire，获取1个对象，如果无可用对象，阻塞调用
+  * acquire, get an object, if no object, block the call

-  * tryAcquire，获取1个对象，如果无可用对象，返回null，不阻塞调用
+  * tryAcquire, get an object, if no object, get null

-  * release，释放对象
+  * release, return an object to pool

-* 通用自伸缩对象池：AutoScaleObjectPool
+* AutoScaleObjectPool
-  * 自动过期刷新
+  * self-refreshing automatically

-  * 自动闲置回收
+  * close idle objects automatically

-  * 自动故障检测替换
+  * recognize stale object and replace with new none automatically

-  * 批量扩容
+  * scale out batch objects

-* 通用线程池：ThreadPool
+* ThreadPool
-  * 基于ObjectPool实现
+  * implementation based on object pool

-* 通用自伸缩线程池：AutoScaleThreadPool
+* AutoScaleThreadPool
-  * 基于AutoScaleObjectPool实现
+  * implementation based on auto scale object pool

 ## Configuration
-* 对象池
+* ObjectPool
-  * minSize，最少保持对象数，默认为0
+  * minSize, min size objects in pool, default to 0

-  * maxSize，最多保持对象数，必须配置
+  * maxSize, max size objects in pool, required

-  * objectFactory，对象创建逻辑，必须配置
+  * objectFactory, object creation logic, required

-  * onCreate，对象创建后的扩展点，默认无操作
+  * onCreate, object creation hook, default to no hook

-  * onClose，对象关闭时的扩展点，可用于释放对象资源，默认自动关闭Closeable/Disposable对象
+  * onClose, object close hook, the default behavior is to invoke close/dispose method automatically for Closeable/Disposable objects

-* 自动伸缩对象池
+* AutoScaleObjectPool

-  * objectTtl，对象最长生存时间，过期后，自动回收对象，重新创建1个新的对象，默认long.Max
+  * objectTtl, unit ms, object max live time, if reached, remove it & create a new one, default to long max

-  * maxIdleTime，对象最长闲置时间，过期后，自动回收对象，默认long.Max
+  * maxIdleTime, unit ms, max idle time, if reached, remove it, default to long Max

-  * staleChecker，对象损坏检测扩展点，可用于自定义故障检测逻辑，如果检测到损坏，自动回收对象，重现创建1个新的对象，默认总认为不stale
+  * staleChecker, object stale decision maker, if one is stale, remove it & replace with a new one, default to always not stale

-  * checkInterval，对象过期、闲置、损坏的定期检查间隔，默认10s
+  * checkInterval, unit ms, default to 10 * 1000 ms

-  * scaleFactor，当需要扩容时，批量扩容数目，默认为1
+  * scaleFactor, the batch size when scaling out, default to 1

-* 线程池
+* ThreadPool
-  * queueCapacity，任务队列大小限制，默认int.Max，如设置为0，表示不进行入缓冲队列
+  * queueCapacity, size limit of the task queue, if set to 0, no queue is used, default to int max

 ## Developers
 * Qiang Zhao <koqizhao@outllook.com>